 | Labs / Goldens | Boredom barking, pulling toward everything, recall lost to retrieving instinct | Emphasize the capture-and-win phase.
 Let them hold the lure longer during tug.
 These dogs need the “retrieve” feeling completed, not just the chase.
 See flirt pole buying guide for sizing. |

-| Herding Breeds | Alert/frustration barking, fixation-based pulling, selective recall | Shorter chase bursts with more frequent impulse breaks.
+| Herding Breeds | Alert barking, fixation pulling, selective recall | Shorter chase bursts with more frequent impulse breaks.
 These dogs overstimulate fast.
 The off-switch matters more than the chase itself.
 See herding breeds guide. |

-| GSD / Malinois | Arousal-based barking, explosive pulling, drive-override recall failure | Full intensity chase allowed, but demand perfect impulse control between reps.
+| GSD / Malinois | Arousal barking, explosive pulling, drive-override recall failure | Full intensity chase allowed, but demand perfect impulse control between reps.
 These dogs need to learn that maximum drive and maximum control coexist.
 See GSD/Mal guide. |

-| Terriers / Bully Breeds | Prey-triggered barking, reactive pulling, chase-override recall | Keep lure movement ground-level at all times.
-These dogs will launch airborne if you let them.
+| Terriers / Bullies | Prey-triggered barking, reactive pulling, chase-override recall | Keep lure movement ground-level at all times.
+These dogs will launch airborne.
 Focus the bark interrupt drill heavily.
-These breeds respond fastest to the silence = fun connection. |
+These breeds respond fastest to silence = fun. |

-| Sporting Breeds | Demand barking, excited pulling, “selective hearing” on recall | Incorporate more recall reps per session (8-10 instead of 5).
+| Sporting Breeds | Demand barking, excited pulling, “selective hearing” on recall | Incorporate more recall reps per session (8 to 10 instead of 5).
 These dogs were bred to return to handler.
 The flirt pole recall drill leverages their natural retrieve orientation. |

 Safety and Common Mistakes